-Selecting a puzzle that is appropriate for each age group can be a valuable tool for cognitive development, creative stimulation and social interaction.
+Selecting a puzzle appropriate for each age group can be a valuable tool for cognitive development, creative stimulation, and social interaction.
 In addition to promoting skills such as spatial analysis and problem-solving, puzzles encourage emotional self-regulation and can help establish moments of conviviality or introspection.
-In this article, we cover different age groups – from early childhood to adulthood – with specific guidelines on how to choose the type and complexity of the puzzle, increasing the potential for engagement and satisfaction throughout the entire assembly process.
+In this article, we address various age groups—from early childhood to adulthood—with specific guidance on how to choose the type and complexity of the puzzle, increasing the potential for engagement and satisfaction throughout the assembly process.

-The importance of adapting puzzles to age groups is mainly related to the possibility of maximizing the educational and recreational benefits associated with this practice.
-In the case of children, puzzles can be a gateway to essential skills, such as visual perception, color association and motor coordination.
-For teenagers, they become a tool for self-reflection and consolidation of specific interests, while for adults they can take on more complex aspects and, at the same time, serve as a relaxing and therapeutic activity.
-Therefore, a careful choice of themes, number of pieces and materials allows each individual to get the most out of this form of structured entertainment.
+The importance of adapting puzzles to age groups is primarily related to maximizing the educational and recreational benefits associated with this practice.
+For children, puzzles can be a gateway to essential skills such as visual perception, color association, and motor coordination.
+For adolescents, they become a tool for self-reflection and consolidation of specific interests, while for adults, they can take on more complex dimensions and, at the same time, serve as a relaxing and therapeutic activity.
+Therefore, a careful selection of themes, number of pieces, and materials allows each individual to get the most out of this structured form of entertainment.

 Main objective